Revan2662/Module-4-Project/README.md

 ## Usage

-Run the Rproj and it should produce a Results.txt as mentioned in the summary.
+Run the run_analysis.R file and it should produce a Results.txt as mentioned in the summary.
 If it fails to do so, make sure the working directory is set to the project folder.